-- A. The Principal shall, unless there is clear evidence that the absences are not a pattern of non-attendance, refer the case to the school's integrated services team to determine if early patterns of truancy are developing. s.
-1003.26, F.S. - B. The parent shall be invited to the integrated services team meeting. s.1003.26, F.S. - C. The parent/guardian shall be informed of the requirement of compulsive attendance laws, truancy pick-up program and the Department of Motor Vehicles sanctions. - D. If an initial meeting does not resolve the problem, the integrated services team shall implement interventions that best address the problem.
-The interventions may include but need not be limited to: - 1. frequent communication between the teacher and the family; - 2. changes in the learning environment; - mentoring; - 4. student counseling; - 5. tutoring, including peer tutoring; - 6. placement into different classes; - 7. evaluation for alternative education programs; - 8. attendance contracts: - 9. referral to other agencies for family services; or - 10. other interventions, including, but not limited to, a truancy petition pursuant to s.984.151,F.S. - E. The integrated services team shall be diligent in facilitating intervention services and shall report the child to the Superintendent only when all reasonable efforts to resolve the nonattendance behavior are exhausted. s.1003.26, F.S. - 1.
-If the parent or guardian in charge of the student refuses to participate in the remedial strategies because he/she believes that those strategies are unnecessary or inappropriate, the parent or guardian in charge of the student may appeal to the School Board. s.232.07(1), F.S. - If the board's final determination is that the strategies of the integrated services team are appropriate, and the parent or guardian in charge of the student still refuses to participate or cooperate, the Superintendent may seek criminal prosecution for noncompliance with compulsory school attendance. s.1003.26, F.S. - 3.
+- A. The Principal shall, unless there is clear evidence that the absences are not a pattern of non-attendance, refer the case to the school's Integrated Services IST/Multi-Tiered Supports Team/MTSS team to determine if early patterns of truancy are developing. s.1003.26, F.S. - B. The parent shall be invited to an attendance meeting to identify possible solutions. s.1003.26, F.S. - C. The parent/guardian shall be informed of the requirement of compulsive attendance laws, truancy pick-up program and the Department of Motor Vehicles sanctions. - D. If an initial meeting does not resolve the problem, the Integrated Service IST/Multi-Tiered Supports Team/MTSS shall implement interventions that best address the problem.
+The interventions may include but need not be limited to:

+- 1. frequent communication between the teacher and the family: - 2. changes in the learning environment; - 3. mentoring; - 4. student counseling; - 5. tutoring, including peer tutoring; - 6. placement into different classes; - 7. evaluation for alternative education programs; - 8. attendance contracts: - 9. referral to other agencies for family services; or - 10. other interventions, including, but not limited to, a truancy petition pursuant to s.984.151,F.S. - E. The Integrated Services IST/MTSS (Integrated Services Team/Multi-Tiered Supports Team) shall be diligent in facilitating intervention services and shall report the child to the Superintendent only when all reasonable efforts to resolve the nonattendance behavior are exhausted. s.1003.26, F.S. - 1.
+If the parent or guardian in charge of the student refuses to participate in the remedial strategies because he/she believes that those strategies are unnecessary or inappropriate, the parent or guardian in charge of the student may appeal to the School Board. s.1003.26(1)(e),F.S. - If the board's final determination is that the strategies of the integrated services IST/Multi-Tiered Supports Team are appropriate, and the parent or guardian in charge of the student still refuses to participate or cooperate, the Superintendent may seek criminal prosecution for noncompliance with compulsory school attendance. s.1003.26(1)(e), F.S. - 3.
 If nonattendance continues after the implementation of intervention strategies, the Principal may request that the Superintendent (or his designee) file a truancy court petition.
 If a truancy court petition is filed, the parents of the student will receive a summons to appear in circuit court pursuant to F.S.
-984.151, and the parents may be subject to continued court jurisdiction, fines, probation or jail. - F. If a child subject to compulsory school attendance will not comply with attempts to enforce school attendance, the parent, the guardian, or the Superintendent or his designee shall refer the case to the case staffing committee (Child in Need of Services CINS) and the Superintendent or his designee may file a truancy petition pursuant to the procedures in Florida Statue 984.151. s.1003.26, F.S.
+984.151, and the parents may be subject to continued court jurisdiction, fines, probation or jail. - F. If the district school Superintendent chooses not to file a truancy petition, the Superintendent or designee shall file a CINS petition, defined in s.984.15, F.S.
+The school representative, a parent, law enforcement, a court, or the DJJ shall initiate a referral to a CINS provider or a case staffing committee established pursuant to s.984.12,F.S., and procedures established by the district school board.
+The purpose of the referral to CINS is to secure prevention services for a habitually truant student and the family (s.1003.27(3), F.S.).
+Prior to the filing of the CINS petition, reasonable time must be allowed to complete interventions to remedy conditions contributing to the truant behavior and must comply with the requirements of s.1003.26, F.S.